 If there is money or stocks in involved, there is sure to be a finance data set nearby.
 Finance is a part of many facets of our lives and so is the data behind it.
 From banking to investing, data keeps track of where exactly the money goes.
 The complexity of the data varies, but each data set tells a story.
 We searched for the most extraordinary finance data sets to show you.
-Take a look at the information below to discover what lies beneath the finance numbers.
+Take a look at the example finance data sets below to discover what lies beneath these numbers.

 Federal Deposit Insurance Corporation (FDIC), Failed Banks